swiftlang/swift-evolution/proposals/0030-property-behavior-decls.md

 - Use a new keyword, as in `var x: T by behavior`.
 - Something on the right side of the colon, such as `var x: lazy(T)`.
 To me this reads like `lazy(T)` is a type of some kind, which it really isn't.
-- Something resembling the lookup syntax, such as `var x.[lazy]: T`.

-### Syntax for accessing the backing property

-The proposal suggests `x.[behaviorName]` for accessing the underlying backing property of `var [behaviorName] x`.
-Some alternatives to consider:

-- Reserving a keyword and syntactic form to refer to the backing property, such as `foo.x.behavior` or `foo.behavior(x)`.
-The problems with this are that reserving a keyword is undesirable, and that `behavior` is a vague term that requires more context for a reader to understand what's going on.
-If we support multiple behaviors on a property, it also doesn't provide a mechanism to distinguish between behaviors.
-- Doing member lookup in both the property's type and its behaviors (favoring the declared property when there are conflicts).
-If `foo` is known to be `lazy`, it's attractive for `foo.clear()` to Just Work without additional syntax.
-This has the usual ambiguity problems of overloading, of course; if the behavior's members are shadowed by the fronting type, something would be necessary to disambiguate.
-- Treat the behavior name alone as a member of the property, so that `foo.lazy.clear()` works.
-This reduces the surface area for potential namespace collision, but still fundamentally has the same disambiguation problems as the previous alternative.

 ## Future directions